Phase-modulated superconductivity via altermagnetism: Introduction

-To address this issue, in this paper we microscopically develop the GL theory based on a \textit{multi-sublattice} tight-binding model.
-As mentioned above, most of the previous studies have overlooked such a sublattice degree of freedom but instead introduced a momentum-dependent Zeeman field to describe the anisotropic spin splitting in altermagnets~\cite{Zhang2024, Chakraborty2024, Chakraborty2024_arXiv_2, Sim2024_arXiv, Hong2025, Mukasa2025, Iorsh2025, Hu2025_arXiv_1, Hu2025_arXiv_2}.
+To address this issue, in this paper we microscopically develop the GL theory based on a \textit{multisublattice} tight-binding model.
+As mentioned above, most of the previous studies have overlooked such a sublattice degree of freedom but instead introduced a momentum-dependent Zeeman field to describe the anisotropic spin splitting in altermagnets~\cite{Zhang2024, Chakraborty2024, Chakraborty2024_arXiv_2, Sim2024, Hong2025, Mukasa2025, Iorsh2025, Hu2025_arXiv_1, Hu2025_arXiv_2}.
 Here we reveal that the phase-modulated FF superconductivity, rather than amplitude-modulated states, is stabilized in the presence of altermagnetic order.
-This is a distinctive characteristic of altermagnets, because typically the amplitude-modulated state is more stable in most superconductors under a uniform Zeeman field~\cite{Shimahara1998, Matsuda_Shimahara_review, Buzdin1997, Agterberg2001}.
-Furthermore, we demonstrate that the multi-sublattice degree of freedom is actually essential for realizing the FF state, by comparing our multi-sublattice model with other models introducing the anisotropic Zeeman field as in the literature.
+This is a distinctive characteristic of altermagnets, because typically the amplitude-modulated state is more stable in most superconductors under the uniform Zeeman field~\cite{Shimahara1998, Matsuda_Shimahara_review, Buzdin1997, Agterberg2001}.
+Furthermore, we demonstrate that the multisublattice degree of freedom is actually essential for realizing the FF state, by comparing our multisublattice model with other models introducing the anisotropic Zeeman field as in the literature.